aleivaar94/Deep_Research_AgentCon/README.md

 ### Task 10: Augmented Generation Stage Two of RAG
 * Combine retrieved chunks with the user query
-* Generate an improved answer using the LLM
+* Generate an answer using the LLM with the chunks provided

 ### Task 11: Build a Flask Deep Research App with Citations
 * Create a query endpoint